arf-foundation/arf-spec/docs/mathematics.md

 $$

 with $n_0 = 1000$ and $n_{\text{hyper}} = 100$ as defaults.
 The final risk is then multiplied by a context factor $\kappa(\text{env}, \text{cost}, \text{violations})$ to account for external factors.

+> **Note:** The HMC weight is capped at 0.6, and the hyperprior weight is further capped at 0.3 and reduced proportionally when HMC weight is high, ensuring the three weights always sum to 1.

 ---